cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/_index.md

 See [our public API documentation](/cobalt-api/documentation/v2) for more information about the properties of an external ticket reference.

+## Manually Disconnect a Pentest Finding from a Ticket

+You can manually disconnect a pentest finding from a ticket by following these steps:

+1. Navigate to the pentest finding in the Cobalt UI
+2. In the "External Tickets" section of the sidebar on the right side of the screen, hover over the ticket you want to disconnect so that the disconnect button appears.
+The disconnect button looks like 2 chain links with a slash through them.
+3. Click the disconnect button
+4. Confirm that you want to disconnect the ticket

+{{% image src="/integrations/integration_builder/how_to_guides/external_ticket_references/disconnect_ticket_button.png" alt="Disconnect Ticket Button" %}}

+Here's a video showing the full process:

+<iframe src="https://www.loom.com/embed/7d835829d6f74d62b1e34c2d959670b8?sid=3d0488fd-ee6c-445a-9c9f-ae6a80c19797" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+Disconnecting a finding from a ticket will NOT delete the ticket in your ticketing system.

 ## Customizing fields

 When you are building recipes for creating tickets in a ticketing system, you may want to customize the fields that you are setting on the tickets.